UDAYAGIRICHARAN/chetcha/README.md

 # chetchat is django chat application
-here backend used django deployed in pythonany where chechat features is you can discussess the topics in dedicated rooms and prime memebers can create n number room
+here backend used is django

+deployed on pythonanywhere: udayagiricharankumar.pythonanywhere.com chechat features is you can discussess the topics in dedicated rooms and prime memebers can create n number room
 ![image](https://user-images.githubusercontent.com/67089878/165527121-4ffbf90f-a563-4c90-9290-726d50b06fa1.png)
 ![image](https://user-images.githubusercontent.com/67089878/165527428-aa639077-473d-4c44-be2d-18efcbcf0a8d.png)